pytask-dev/pytask/docs/source/tutorials/configuration.md

 whether tasks need to be executed or not in a `.pytask.sqlite3` database.

 :::{important}
-pytask.ini, tox.ini, and setup.cfg will be deprecated as configuration files for pytask starting with v0.3 or v1.0.
+`pytask.ini`, `tox.ini`, and `setup.cfg` will be deprecated as configuration files for pytask starting with v0.3 or v1.0.
 Switch to a `pyproject.toml` file!
 If you execute pytask with an old configuration file, pytask provides you with a copy-paste snippet of your configuration in the `toml` format to facilitate the transition.
 :::

 ## The configuration file